SkyWars/SkyWars/docs/skywars/creating-a-new-kit.md

 See [Configuring Kits](https://dabo.guru/projects/skywars/configuring-kits) on how to manually make a kit by entering config values.

+Warning: Make sure you've restarted the server since the last time you edited `kits.yml`.
+Using **/sws createkit** will overwrite any changes made to `kits.yml` since the last restart.

 1. Gather all items you want to be in the kit in your inventory.
 Armor slots will also be used when saving the kit.

 2. Decide on a kit name, a cost for the kit, and a permission to access it.